William Griffin and Rachel Louisa Cooper were my paternal grandmother's parents. This document attempts to summarize important events in

 James Griffin, painter 2nd class, US Navy Discharge, 4 November 1869.

-Around 1874 Peter Griffin moved back to Melbourne.
+Around 1874 Peter and Sarah Griffin moved back to Melbourne.

 William Griffin returned to Australia in 1877.
 Family oral history says that William "jumped ship" on arrival to